 Abel Tasman National Park

-Home to one of New Zealand’s Great Walks, Abel Tasman National Park glistens right at the northwestern tip of the South Island.
+), Abel Tasman National Park sits right at the northwestern tip of the South Island.
 Hiking is just one of the must-dos in the area: you can also kayak the beautiful blue waters and its surrounding coves — if you’re lucky, you might even spot some dolphins and swimming next to you.

 The Bay of Islands

 Within a three-hour drive from Auckland lies the beautiful Bay of Islands region.
 Island trails, secluded coves, an abundance of marine life, and exquisite rock formations are some of the key highlights its visitors can look forward to.
 Some of the area’s most popular destinations include Cape Brett, the Poor Knights Islands, as well as the towns of Paihia and Russell.

 A ferry ride from downtown Auckland is all it takes to reach this incredibly popular island destination.
 Stunning beaches, remarkable vineyards, and plenty of lush forestry adorn Waiheke’s picturesque shores.
 The island is bigger than it seems, but there are plenty of activities to try out on a single day trip